Why is MPM moving?

 Several years ago, we began engaging the community in conversations about what people want in MPM now and into the future.
 More recently, in our visioning process for the future museum, we have conducted workshops, surveys, interviews, and town-hall meetings to connect with members across the community.
 We will continue to engage with neighbors, partners, and Wisconsinites as we move forward with the new museum process.

 What are the next steps in this process?

-We are currently in the planning process for the future Museum and made significant process in 2020.
-We rolled out our vision, we secured funds to support planning for the new Museum, and we selected a site.
+We are currently in the planning process for the future museum and made significant progress in 2020.
+We rolled out our vision, we secured funds to support planning for the new museum, and we selected a site.